 Can I export to my existing collections management system?

 Yes.
-The Archiver exports in CSV, EAD3, and Dublin Core — standard formats accepted by most collections management systems including Axiell, Modes, Adlib, and others.
+Archivers.ai exports in CSV, EAD3, and Dublin Core — standard formats accepted by most collections management systems including Axiell, Modes, Adlib, and others.

 Is my data secure?

 Yes.
-Customer collection data is not used to train foundation AI models — we follow the no-training commitments of our AI model providers.
+All AI processing runs in EU data centres, and customer collection data is not used to train foundation AI models — we follow the no-training commitments of our AI model providers.
 You retain ownership of your archive and can export or delete your data at any time.
 See the Trust page for full detail on data handling, sub-processors, and exit.